The abstract submission deadline for the 55th ASH Annual Meeting has passed.

 Abstract Review and Selection Process

-- After the submission deadline, all completed and eligible abstracts will be made available to the ASH Abstract reviewers for blinded review and scoring, and final decisions will be made by the Program Committee in late September 2013.
+- After the submission deadline, all completed and eligible abstracts will be made available to the ASH Scientific and Education Program Co-Chairs and Officers for blinded review and scoring, and final decisions will be made in early November 2013.

 - Abstracts will be evaluated and scored solely on their scientific merits.